NCBI-Codeathons/pubmed-codeathon-team1/README.md

 _Include a diagram, if time permits_
 1. Read the CSV files of search terms to use as search parameters for PubMed API.
 2. Connect to the APIs (<a href="https://ncbiinsights.ncbi.nlm.nih.gov/2022/03/24/test-server-pubmed-api/">PubMed's eUtils - both BestMatch and Publication Date sort endpoints</a>, iCite) to retrieve PMIDs and corresponding data.
-4. Query and retrieve (both Best Match and Date Sort implementations) author and publication attributes for 1st 2 pages (1st 20 results).
+3. Query and retrieve (both Best Match and Date Sort implementations) author and publication attributes for 1st 2 pages (1st 20 results).
+4. With the help of <a href="https://pandas.pydata.org">Pandas</a> and other data management libraries, write feature outputs for rollups of query, first / second page and Pubmed ranking algorithm to files.
+5. Use Python's Statistic libraries (i.e., <a href="https://pingouin-stats.org">Pinguoin</a>, <a href="https://scipy.org">Scipy</a>)  to:
-5. Compare the author and publication attributes in retrieved results for the first page (1st 10 results) with second page (2nd 10 results) of PubMed Best Match algorithm results.
+  5.1 Compare the author and publication attributes in retrieved results for the first page (1st 10 results) with second page (2nd 10 results) of PubMed Best Match algorithm results.
-6. Compare the author and publication attributes in retrieved results (just 1st page) between the PubMed Best Search and PubMed Date Sort algorithms.
+  5.2 Compare the author and publication attributes in retrieved results (just 1st page) between the PubMed Best Search and PubMed Date Sort algorithms.
-7. Display the results and write observations.
+6. Display the results using Python's visualization libraries (i.e., <a href="https://seaborn.pydata.org">Seaborn</a>, <a href="https://matplotlib.org">Matplotlib</a>) and write observations.

 ## RESULTS
 _Include Vizzes & observations (correlation charts?) of PubMed BM (Pg1 Vs. Pg2) and PubMed BM (Pg1) Vs. PubMed date sort (Pg1)